adjust/cocos2dx_sdk/doc/windows/windows.md

 ![][add-windows-files]

-### <a id="sdk-winrt">Add adjust Windows Runtime Component project to your solution
+### <a id="sdk-winrt">Add the Adjust Windows Runtime Component project to your solution

 The project which Cocos2d-x generated for you is unmanaged and written in pure C++.
 Our Windows SDK is managed and written in C#.
 In order to facilitate communication between your unmanaged app and our managed SDK, we created a Windows Runtime Component project that can be added to your app as a reference.
 It wraps our Windows SDK and can be used with unmanaged C++ code.

 Depending on the platform you are building your app for, you should choose the appropriate Windows Runtime Component project to add to your solution.
-The Windows Runtime Component projects can be found in `Windows` folder.
+The Windows Runtime Component projects can be found in the `Windows` folder.
 You can choose one of the following projects:

 * `AdjustUAP10WinRT` - Use this if you are developing your app for Windows 10
 * `AdjustWP81WinRT` - Use this if you are developing your app for Windows Phone 8.1